-How to Clean Bird Feeders
+How (and How Often) to Clean Bird Feeders

-When birds eating at feeders come in close proximity, the spread of disease is more likely.
+When birds eating at feeders come in close proximity, the spread of bird disease is more likely.
 Summer heat and rains can cause seed and suet to spoil or mold much quicker, especially if your feeders are in the sun.
 Accumulated bird droppings also create an unhealthy environment.
-These are the best bird feeders and birdseed for cardinals.
+Follow the steps below to keep your bird feeders clean.

 Mild days in early spring are the perfect time to assess the condition of feeders that have been outside all winter.
 Check for cracks, broken perches or damaged baffles.
 Repair or replace them if necessary.